For additional information on tuning these settings, see Section 30.4.

 - wal_level (enum)

 wal_level determines how much information is written to the WAL.
-The default value is minimal, which writes only the information needed to recover from a crash or immediate shutdown. archive adds logging required for WAL archiving; hot_standby further adds information required to run read-only queries on a standby server; and, finally logical adds information necessary to support logical decoding.
+The default value is minimal, which writes only the information needed to recover from a crash or immediate shutdown. replica adds logging required for WAL archiving as well as information required to run read-only queries on a standby server.
+Finally, logical adds information necessary to support logical decoding.
 Each level includes the information logged at all lower levels.
 This parameter can only be set at server start.

 In minimal level, WAL-logging of some bulk operations can be safely skipped, which can make those operations much faster (see Section 14.4.7).
 Operations in which this optimization can be applied include:

 But minimal WAL does not contain enough information to reconstruct the data from a base backup and the WAL logs, so replica or higher must be used to enable WAL archiving (archive_mode) and streaming replication.